jachin/much-select-elm/README.md

 ### Pre-requisites

 #### devbox
-This project manages its development enviornment with [devbox](https://www.jetify.com/devbox).
+This project manages its development environment with [devbox](https://www.jetify.com/devbox).

 Some of the tools devbox will just take care of for you include
  - soupault, a static site generator